Process Server for Restraining Order in Houston, Texas. Deliver a Restraining Order. serve a Restraining Order

 What Is a Restraining Order?

 A restraining order is a court-issued directive designed to protect one individual from another who poses a threat.
 It can include orders to stay away, cease contact, or vacate shared residences.
-Serving this order ensures the respondent knows the restrictions placed on them.
+Once served, the respondent knows the restrictions placed on them.

 How is a Restraining Order Delivered?

-A restraining order is delivered by a certified process server who hand-delivers the documents to the respondent.
+A restraining order is served by a certified process server who personally delivers the documents to the respondent.
 This ensures legal proof that the individual has been officially notified and allows enforcement of the court order.
 In Texas, personal delivery is the preferred method for serving a restraining order.

 Who Can Serve a Restraining Order in Texas?